 Camscanner Elevates AI Offerings For Smarter Work And Learning In 2025

-New York, Jan.
-08, 2025 (GLOBE NEWSWIRE) -- CamScanner , a global leader in document-scanning apps with over 300 million users, is advancing the integration of Artificial Intelligence in 2025 with innovative features designed to improve user productivity.
+JAKARTA, INDONESIA - media OutReach Newswire - 8 January 2025 - CamScanner , a global leader in document-scanning apps with over 300 million users, is advancing the integration of Artificial Intelligence in 2025 with innovative features designed to improve user productivity.
 The company's portfolio of cutting-edge AI solutions allows students and professionals alike to manage documents and solve complex challenges with ease.

 A pair of new AI features, CamScanner AI and Solver AI, enables users to analyze content in real time while simultaneously simplifying complex formulas into smaller and more-understandable pieces.
 CamScanner AI specializes in interpreting documents with its content-analysis feature and an interactive chatbot.
 Solver AI boasts the ability to assist students with problem-solving by delivering responses to even the most challenging prompts in just seconds and providing an interactive chatbot for follow-up questions.